- Plesk for Linux

-A CVE-2015-4000 vulnerability in the TLS protocol implementation, so called 'Logjam'.
-Logjam is a new attack against the Diffie-Hellman key-exchange protocol used in TLS.
+A CVE-2015-4000 vulnerability in the TLS protocol implementation, so-called "Logjam".
+"Logjam" is an attack against the Diffie-Hellman key-exchange protocol used in TLS.

 Logjam attack against the TLS protocol.